If you've complained to your energy provider and the issue has remained unresolved, you’re probably wondering what to do next.

-If you’ve made a complaint to your energy provider and still haven’t reached an agreement, you’re probably looking for more information on the Energy Ombudsman.
-Read on to find out more about the services of the Energy Ombudsman and how they can assist with your issue.
+Read on to find out the role of the Energy Ombudsman and how they can assist you with your complaint.

 Who is the Energy Ombudsman?